Public Service & Policy Program Fellowships

 $5,000 ($2500 awarded at the beginning of each semester)

-Second- and Third-Year (2L and 3L) LPP Fellowships
+Second- and Third-Year O’Connell Law & Policy Fellowships (2L and 3L)

-2L and 3L fellows have the opportunity to work on self-selected policy topics, as well as assist with the O’Connell Conference, and network with attorneys and policymakers.
-A gift from former Chief Justice of the Oregon Supreme Court Ken O’Connell funds several PSP fellowships each year.
+Each year, the PSP Program selects law students to work on projects and research.
+The 2L and 3L O’Connell Law & Policy Fellows will engage in faculty-directed research, assist with the O’Connell Conference, and network with attorneys and policymakers.
+A gift from former Chief Justice of the Oregon Supreme Court Ken O’Connell funds several fellowships each year.

 Award